Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Depth-Weighted Prevalence (DWP) for an RF Tree Ensemble

-where $t_l$($t_r$) is the left(right) child of $t$ and $I_n(t)$ is an impurity measure.
-Recall that $n$ is the number of samples in the data.
-In this paper, $I_n(t)$ is defined as the variance of the response $y_i$'s for all the samples in the region $R_t$.
-The procedure terminates at a node $t$ if two children contain too few samples, e.g., $\min\{N_n(t_l), N_n(t_r)\} \leq 1$, or if all responses are identical, e.g., $I_n(t) = 0$.
-For any tree $T$ and any leaf node $t_{\leaf}\in T$, denote $\cp(t_\leaf)$ to be a path to that leaf node and $D(t_\leaf)$ to be its depth.
-For any hyper-rectangle $R_t$, $\mu(R_t)$ denotes its volume.
-We have the following assumptions on RF: \begin{assumption}[increasing depth] The minimum depth of any path in any tree goes to infinity, i.e., as $n\to \infty$. \end{assumption} \begin{assumption}[balanced split] Each split $(k_t, \gamma_t)$ is balanced: for any node $t$, $\min\left(\frac{\mu(R_{t,l}(k_t, \gamma_t))}{\mu(R_{t,r}(k_t, \gamma_t))},\frac{\mu(R_{t,r}(k_t, \gamma_t))}{\mu(R_{t,l}(k_t, \gamma_t))}\right) > \frac{C_\gamma}{1-C_\gamma}$. \end{assumption} Note that, without loss of generality, we use the same $C_\gamma$ here as in the LSS model.
-Otherwise, we can always let $C_\gamma$ to be the minimum of the two. \begin{assumption}[$\mt$] $C_m p + (1 - C_m)s \leq \mt \leq (1 - C_m)(p - s )$ where $C_m \in (0,0.5)$ is a constant. \end{assumption} \begin{assumption}[no bootstrap] All the trees in RF are grown on the whole data set without bootstrapping, i.e. $\cD^{(T)} = \cD$ for any $T$. \end{assumption} \ref{A:increasing_depth} ensures that the length of any decision path in any tree tends to infinity.
+\ref{A:increasing_depth} ensures that the length of any decision path in any tree tends to infinity.
 This assumption is reasonable as tree depths in RF is usually of order $O(\log n)$ which tends to infinity as $n\to \infty$. \ref{A:balancedsplit} ensures that each node split is balanced.
 Similar conditions are used commonly in other papers \cite{wager2018}. \ref{A:mtry} shows the important role of the parameter $\mt$.
 Roughly speaking, $\mt$ cannot be too small or too big.
 When $\mt$ is too small, there will be too many splits on irrelevant features which makes the tree noisy.
 When $\mt$ is too big, there will be too little variability in the tree ensemble.
-This motivation will be made rigorous in the proof of Theorem \ref{theo:mainResult}. \ref{A:no_bootstrap} is a technical assumption to simplify our analysis.
-Since we study the asymptotic case, bootstrap has little impact on the tree ensemble, which means it will not affect our result.
+This motivation will be made rigorous in the proof of Theorem \ref{theo:mainResult}.